 Below are our ratings for the best diamond certifications and summarized insights about each lab's shortcomings.

-For reliable grading, the best diamond certificaiton lab is GIA, which is widely regarded as a trustworthy and consistent grading lab.
+The best diamond certification lab for reliable grading is GIA, which is widely regarded as trustworthy and consistent.
 HRD and GCAL are also considered reliable labs.
 The International Gemological Institute (IGI) has been improving its diamond grading process.
 However, the European Gemological Laboratory (EGL) has lost credibility and market share due to inconsistencies.
-The Gemological Science International (GSI) is generally satisfactory, though occasional grade inconsistencies may arise.
-The Professional Gem Science Laboratory (PGS) is dependable but less known in the market.
+Gemological Science International (GSI) is generally satisfactory, though occasional grade inconsistencies may arise.
+The Professional Gem Science Laboratory (PGS) is dependable but less well-known.

 AGSL - AGS Certification

-The American Gem Society (AGS) functions as a membership organization encompassing jewelers, suppliers, appraisers, and traders.
-Its inception dates back to 1934.
-However, its laboratories, the American Gem Society Laboratories (AGSL), were established in 1996.
-The organization also features an advanced instruments division, founded in 2004.
+The American Gem Society (AGS) is a membership organization of jewelers, suppliers, appraisers, and traders.
+The company has been operating since 1934; however, its laboratories—the American Gem Society Laboratories (AGSL)—were founded in 1996 and merged with GIA in 2022.
+The organization also has an advanced instruments division, founded in 2004.

 Please note that AGS merged with GIA in late 2022.
 These insights are relevant to existing AGS grading reports, which can be verified here.